olillevik/skatteetaten.github.io/OpenShift/index.md

 snapshot tags.
 Using "some_new_feature-SNAPSHOT" as an example we push
  * SNAPSHOT-some_new_feature-{buildNumber}, where the buildNumber is fetched from Nexus
  * some_new_feature-SNAPSHOT

+By applying this versioning strategy to our Docker images we in turn get tremendous flexibility when it comes to deploying and patching our applications on OpenShift.
+Our deployment and patching strategy is described next.

+### Deployment and Patching Strategy

+Docker containers are immutable so we do not patch them in the standard sense of the word.

+When the base image wingnut or the build logic architect changes we need to rebuild and redeploy lots of contains to fix security issues or other bugs.

+This is done the following way
+ - all BuildConfigs that are generated in the Jenkinsfile will trigger on changes to architect or wingnut
+ - the version in the BuildConfig is always the latest semantic release
+ - this version will be rebuilt and new tags will be pushed to the DockerRegistry
+ - all deployments that are not pinned will then be redeployed if that are using this latest version.

+Improvement in the works:
+We are in the process of adding a separate step in this process that includes setting up a one-shot environment on OpenShift with the given component to do a regression check of the new baseimage/buildlogic.

 ### The architecture behind Aurora OpenShift